DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setpageloadtimeout.md

 });
 ```

-> Browsers raise the `DOMContentLoaded` event after they load and parse the HTML document, while `window.load` is raised after the browser loads all stylesheets, images and subframes.
-This is why `window.load` fires after the `DOMContentLoaded` event with a certain delay.
+> The `DOMContentLoaded` event always precedes the `window.load` event.
+It fires when the browser has loaded and parsed the HTML content of the page.
+The `window.load` event, on the other hand, fires when the browser has loaded all the style sheets, images and sub-frames.